Edna Moyle: Life

 As an MLA, her accomplishments were legion.
 One cause she championed early in her first term in office was the call to end discrimination against women in the civil service in several respects, including the denial of maternity leave.
 She was also largely responsible for government establishing a women's affairs office and she was a guiding force in the launching of Cayman's Legal Befrienders Clinic, through which women in need could obtain free legal advice.

-Other positive outcomes from Mrs Moyle's support of women's causes in the House included the collection of gender-based statistics; the introduction of curriculum education on sex and contraception for teens; the placement of domestic violence on Cayman's public agenda; and addressing the inadequacy of sentences that courts could impose for crimes against women.
-In addition, Mrs. Moyle moved a Private Member's Motion that called for a separate family protection police unit to handle family issues with greater sensitivity.
+Other positive outcomes from Moyle's support of women's causes in the House included the collection of gender-based statistics; the introduction of curriculum education on sex and contraception for teens; the placement of domestic violence on Cayman's public agenda; and addressing the inadequacy of sentences that courts could impose for crimes against women.
+She also moved a Private Member's Motion that called for a separate family protection police unit to handle family issues with greater sensitivity.
 Government accepted the motion and the Family Support Unit was established away from police headquarters to handle all family-related matters.
 She also supported a motion that called for a safe house for battered women and their children.
 Facilitated by landmark domestic violence legislation, reported domestic abuse incidents had increased; government accepted the motion and Cayman's Crisis Centre was born.
 As a cabinet minister she had set plans in motion to establish a youth remand facility.

-In North Side, Mrs. Moyle worked diligently on behalf of her district's older residents and she was active in establishing the library, the health centre, the civic centre, police station and community park.
+In North Side, Moyle worked diligently on behalf of her district's older residents and she was active in establishing the library, the health centre, the civic centre, police station and community park.
 She also worked to set up netball and basketball courts and to complete the Old Man Bay playing field.